Harvey Hall, Room 130

 In addition to meeting academic requirements, all candidates are required to demonstrate the professional behaviors and attitudes expected within their field.
 Candidates who do not demonstrate the expected dispositions, or behave in unprofessional, unethical ways, will be given opportunities for improvement, if appropriate, but may also be subject to dismissal from their program or be blocked from student teaching, depending on the circumstances.

 Degrees are conferred three times per year: May 31, August 31, and January 31.
 Candidates must apply for graduation through the Office of the Registrar in order to be eligible for degree conferral.
-Exit requirements from the Ammon School of Education include successful completion of all program requirements for the degree as determined by their departmental faculty and outlined in advisement publications.
+Exit requirements from the College of Education and Health Sciences include successful completion of all program requirements for the degree as determined by their departmental faculty and outlined in advisement publications.

 All applicants seeking admission to graduate study at Adelphi University, whether they wish to become candidates for a graduate degree or not, must formally request admission before registering for graduate courses, in accordance with the procedures for University Admission to Graduate Study described in this Bulletin.

-Graduate Admissions Requirements Each department within the Ammon School of Education uses multiple criteria in determining the admission status of prospective candidates.
+Graduate Admissions Requirements Each department within the College of Education and Health Sciences uses multiple criteria in determining the admission status of prospective candidates.
 Although some programs may have higher or different/additional requirements, in general, a minimum cumulative undergraduate grade point average of 3.0 is expected.
 Additionally, applicants are required to submit letters of reference, write a personal essay and, for some programs, submit a resume.

 Applicants who graduated from Adelphi University and who are applying for an Advanced or Dual Certification Program may use letters of reference on file.
 Please note that letters of reference are maintained for a period of 5 years.
 Based upon a review of all the application materials, applicants may be admitted as degree candidates (fully matriculated candidates) or they may be admitted on a provisional basis.
 In the latter case, candidates may be given specific prerequisites to satisfy before becoming a degree candidate or they may be restricted in the number of courses they are permitted to take before their status is reviewed.
 For detailed information about the admissions requirements for each program, please consult education.adelphi.edu/admissions/requirements.